 Little Britain Street is located in the historic Dublin Fruit Markets just north of the River Liffey and a 5 minute walk from O'Connell Street - Dublin's main street.
 The street is busy with the hustle and bustle of deliveries to and from the fruit markets in the morning and takes a calmer vibe in the afternoon and evening despite being in the heart of city and around the corner from popular venues.
-The project operates as a short term accommodation emergency low threshold hostel for up to 82 Service Users, and sometimes their four legged friends who are also experiencing homelessness with their humans!
+The project operates as a short term accommodation emergency low threshold experiencing homelessness with their humans!
 With one of the largest staff teams Little Britain Street is a place of great activity and working here is never a dull moment however, in recent times Covid 19 has put a stop to some regular in-house activities.

-- Short-term accommodation for 82 service users

-- Support through key working sessions and access to additional resources

-- Harm reduction addiction support

-- Referral, advocacy and case management

-- Independent living skills development

-- Volunteer-led activities

-- Resettlement support; includes initial assistance acquiring basic supplies for new homes
+- Short-term accommodation for 82 service users - $\bullet$ Support through key working sessions and access to additional resources $\,\bullet$ Harm reduction addiction support - Referral, advocacy and case management - Independent living skills development - Volunteer-led activities - Resettlement support; includes initial assistance acquiring basic supplies for new homes